19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 1/Floating Disk.md

 | Range    | 30 feet                                             |
 | Domains  | [Air](../../../Spell%20Domains/Air.md)              |

-You conjure a circular disk of force with a concave center, capable of carrying up to 20 [Item Slots](../../../../Player%20Characters/Derived%20Statistics/Item%20Slots.md).
+You conjure a circular disk of force capable of carrying up to 20 [Item Slots](../../../../Player%20Characters/Derived%20Statistics/Item%20Slots.md).
 The disk hovers at waist height and automatically remains within 30 feet.

+The disk floats around 3~5 feet above the ground at all times.

-It cannot traverse sudden elevation changes larger than 10 feet a more, as it always floats around 3 feet above the ground.
+It cannot traverse sudden elevation changes larger than 10 feet a more.
+Equivalently, the spell ends if the disk is in free fall for more than 5 feet.

 *Upcast: No effect.*